a-gram/audioneex/README.md

 The steps to follow are pretty much the same on both platforms, aside for few specific tweaks that may occur.

-**Step 1.**
+**Step 1.
+Set up the build environment**

+- Install Boost.
+The library requires the header-only part, but the examples will need some compiled modules (thread, filesystem, regex and their dependencies).
-Compile the [FFTSS library](http://www.ssisc.org/fftss/) in static mode and install it somewhere in your system.
-You can set this path in the CMake build script if it's not in a standard location.
-Remember to compile the library with the `-fPIC` flag (on Linux) otherwise linking errors will occur.
-If you want to build the examples as well, then you will need to get the Tokyo Cabinet library (for Windows there is a port from the EJDB project).
+- Get the [FFTSS library](http://www.ssisc.org/fftss/), compile it in static mode and install it somewhere in your system (remember to compile with the `-fPIC` flag on Linux otherwise linking errors will occur).
+- Get the Tokyo Cabinet library (for Windows there is a port from the EJDB project).
 Alternatively, you can use the Couchbase database (requires the libcouchbase driver).
-Optionally, should you need ID3 tag support to extract metadata from audio files, then get the TagLib library.
+- Get the TagLib library for ID3 tag support (used by the examples to extract metadata from audio files).
-Audioneex requires the header-only part of Boost, but the examples will need some compiled modules (thread, filesystem and their dependencies), so you can just compile those ones.

-**Step 2.**
+- Get the FFmpeg executable and install it in a location visible from PATH (used by the examples to decode and read audio).

-Set the include and library paths in the CMake build script.
+**Step 2.
+Set include and library paths**

 This step is not mandatory but it will most likely be necessary since these paths are system-dependent.
-You can do so in the "User Configuration" section of the build script.
+You can set them in the "User Configuration" section of the CMake build script located in the root directory.

-**Step 3.**
+**Step 3.
+Build**

 On Linux, open a shell and issue the following commands